-- I. B15 intercepts Team A's legal forward pass and is running at midfield when tackled by A19, who grasps and pulls B15's face mask.
-RULING: The penalty is declined by rule and the try is ended.
+- B15 intercepts Team A's legal forward pass and is running at midfield when tackled by A19, who grasps and pulls B15's face mask.
+RULING: The penalty is enforced on the succeeding kickoff (Rule 10-2-7-a).
 [Cited by 8-3-4] - II.
 B1 intercepts Team A's legal forward pass and runs it to midfield.
 During the run of the interception, B2 clips in Team B's end zone.
-RULING: The penalty is declined by rule.
+RULING: The penalty is enforced on the succeeding kickoff (Rule 10-2-7-a).
 [Cited by 8-3-4] - III.
 During a two-point try attempt, Team A is flagged for an illegal shift.
 B21 recovers a fumble and on the return, B45 clips and A80 punches an opponent.
 B21 carries the ball across the goal line.
-RULING:[×] The score does not count, the fouls cancel, the down is not repeated and the try is ended.
+RULING: The score does not count, the fouls cancel, the down is not repeated and the try is ended.
 A80 is disqualified. - IV.
 During a two-point try attempt, Team A is flagged for an illegal shift.
 B21 recovers a fumble and on the return, A80 punches an opponent.
 B21 carries the ball across the goal line.
 RULING: The score counts and the penalty for A80's flagrant foul is enforced on the succeeding kickoff or at the succeeding spot in extra periods.
 A80 is disqualified.